Environmental Racism: When Land Was Never Neutral

 “If you know the history, then you know the land was never neutral.”

-According to the EPA, Black Americans are exposed to 1.5 times more particulate matter than white Americans.
+• Black Americans are exposed to 1.5x more particulate pollution than white Americans

 Subscribe to our Newsletter!